2019 Awards Frequently Asked Questions

 Q) I have a submission that ran as part of a partnership with another journalism organization.
 Which newsroom size division should I enter?

 A) Enter in the newsroom size division for which the larger collaborating partner would be eligible.
-EWA requests submission letters signed by representatives from all outlets that participated in the production and publication of the entry.
-(See the Rules page on additional things to consider if your work included partnering with one or more other outlets.)
+See the Rules page on additional things to consider if your work included partnering with one or more other outlets.